 Once you feel confident with this new identity, you will need to test its rationale and convince others, explaining why you want to make the move, why you are leaving your previous career, and which skills would add value to their environment.
 Even though you were doing something different, you can still demonstrate the transferable skills and relationship to them.
 It’s important you fully understand your drivers behind choosing this new career path and the organisation you’re meeting with.
 You may receive feedback along your journey so keep polishing your narrative along the way.

 Network, network, network

-Networking is very powerful for career changers, and alumni emphasised this throughout the panel.
+Networking is very powerful for career changers, and alumni always emphasise this point.
 Whilst networking is important for everyone, it’s especially important if you have any gaps in your experience.
 Meeting people is your opportunity to learn more about the sector and organisation, practice your narrative, and get some advice from someone with a similar background.
 It’s also your chance to demonstrate your motivation for the career transition and how what you’ve achieved previously can benefit the organisation.
 Be prepared – these are not just informal chats they are informational interviews, so it’s an opportunity to impress and have well thought out questions.
 Keep in contact with key people you meet and make notes of any key topics discussed.
 These new relationships are vital, they could become your internal advocate.
 You can also view our LinkedIn tips for career changers to support your research and identification of new contacts.

 Come and talk to us

 We’re here to help – even if you’re not sure what career you want to go into!
 Book a one-to-one appointment with one of our careers consultants to get started.
 If you’re not in London, contact us to book a Skype or telephone appointment.